Medela Pump In Style with Max Flow Review

 Efficiency

-In our comprehensive testing of the Medela Pump in Style with Max Flow, it had a consistent and effective latch, especially with the Emulait bottle.
-We observed a steady milk output, averaging about 0.24 oz of milk per minute.
+The Medela Pump in Style with Max Flow had a consistent and effective latch, with a steady milk output, averaging about 0.24 oz of milk per minute.
 A 20-minute pumping session yielded 4.75 - 5 oz of milk.
-We noticed milk began pooling within the flange, and this temporary blockage required clearing.
-While this issue didn't occur more than once, it's something to keep in mind and was a rare occurrence in our testing of all pumps.
+Milk began pooling within the flange, and this temporary blockage required clearing.
+While this issue didn't occur more than once, it's something to watch for.

 The difference between our pressure gauge reading and the manufacturer's claim struck us as particularly interesting.
-Our gauge showed 160 mmHg at maximum intensity level, and the manufacturer claims it can reach 295 mmHg.
-Despite this variance, this pump maintained a secure seal throughout our testing.
+Our gauge showed 160 mmHg at maximum intensity level, and the company claims it can reach 295 mmHg.
+Despite this variance, this pump maintained a secure seal.

 Comfort

 Comfort is key, and this pump has several features that benefit comfort.
 It comes with 24 mm oval-shaped breast shields.
 It has two modes, stimulation and expression, along a range of 10 vacuum levels.
-This allows you to make your pumping session your own, dialing in the comfort and efficiency that suits you best.
-The pump will automatically transition from stimulation to expression after a minute, and it even remembers your favorite level from the stimulation phase and gently guides you back to it.
-The y-shaped tubing offers single or double pumping options.
+This allows customized pumping, dialing in the comfort and efficiency that best suits you.
+The pump will automatically transition from stimulation to expression after a minute, and it remembers your favorite level from the stimulation phase and gently guides you back to it.
+The Y-shaped tubing offers single or double pumping options.

 The real comfort perk is the soft, smooth, and flexible rims on the breast shields.
 It's a game-changer compared to the pumps with rigid plastic edges and an upgrade from Medela flanges in the past, which were hard, hard plastic.